 Direct injection engines can suffer from deposits on the backside of the intake valves.
 On older engines, these were washed off by the fuel spray - but not anymore.
 This is particularly a problem with boosted engines as they tend to have more oil vapor in the crankcase.
 The stock PCV system burns this off by feeding it into the intake air, which increases the buildup on the intake valves.
 To make matters worse, the usual gas additives that clean off your valves don't work because the fuel is injected directly into the cylinder, bypassing the valves.

-We worked with Verus Engineering to test their newest air/oil separator.
+We worked with Verus Engineering to test their newest air/oil separator (or "catch can").
 This device supplements the stock PCV setup.
 It collects the air from both the crankcase and the head.
-It's then run through a separate 5 micron filter for each source, then the air passes through a series of baffles and stainless mesh.
-Two more 5 micron filters give the air one final scrub before it heads for the intake manifold and intake piping.
+It's then run through a separate 5 micron coalescent filter for each source, then the air passes through a series of baffles and stainless mesh.
+All of these parts - including the filters - are intended to help the oil come out of suspension and separate from the air (hence the name).
+Since the filters don't hold anything back, they don't need to be cleaned or replaced.
+Two more 5 micron coalescent filters give the air one final scrub before it heads for the intake manifold and intake piping.
 The extracted oil is captured by the separator and can be easily drained with a turn of the drain valve.
 This allows you to monitor the level of oil vapor in the engine, which is an indicator of engine health.
 It also includes a forced-induction compatible PCV valve which can cope with positive intake manifold pressure.

 We have tested this on track with one of our turbo NDs, and it works well.
 Naturally, it's made of 6061-T6 aluminum and anodized black for long life.